laylaparast/Rsurrogate/README.md

 The Parast (2025) tutorial paper is available in this respository, it is called Parast2025_Tutorial.pdf.

 This package also contains a function for surrogate selection proposed in Parast, Freestone, and Tarr (2026).
 Treatment-Aware Regularization via Multi-Objective
 Optimization for Surrogate Selection.
-Code and instructions to reproduce the simulations results in the paper are available at [https://github.com/laylaparast/TAR](https://github.com/laylaparast/TAR).
+A tutorial for the function implementing the methods in this paper, as well as code and instructions to reproduce the simulations results in the paper are available at [https://github.com/laylaparast/TAR](https://github.com/laylaparast/TAR).